-Lecture/discussion/interactive format will be utilized to introduce the physician assistant student to the study of Medical Spanish in preparation for the advanced spring semester course Medical Spanish for the Physician Assistant.
-Students will gain familiarity with basic written and oral vocabulary in addition to instruction on socioeconomic factors impacting healthcare delivery including but not limited to language access challenges.
-Units: 3
+Lecture/discussion/interactive format will be utilized to introduce the students to the study of Medical Spanish.
+Students will gain familiarity with basic written and oral vocabulary in addition to instruction on socioeconomic and cultural factors impacting healthcare delivery.
+Units: 2